 With zero trust, all activity is malicious until proven otherwise.
-All users, devices and processes must prove their legitimacy when accessing critical systems and resources.
+All users, devices, and processes must prove their legitimacy when accessing critical systems and resources.

-To enforce least privilege access within Azure AD, you must ensure that only administrators can create and manage security groups, including Office 365 Groups.
+To enforce the least privilege access within Azure AD, you must ensure that only administrators can create and manage security groups, including Office 365 Groups.

 Administrators must review all guest users and restrict their privileges accordingly, which includes ensuring that only administrators can invite guest users.
 Self-service group management should be disabled for non-administrator users, and the installation of third-party applications should also be restricted.